Bare Root Care Guide

 They are dug from the field where they were grown, washed and then stored in the perfect climate over the winter months.
 This process has many benefits.
 Soil is heavy and messy to ship.
 Removing the soil makes it possible to bring in these hard-to-find plants from Holland where they are grown by the very folks that breed them.

-Get the most from your bare root perennials with pro planting and care tips from Farmer Bailey horticulturalist Bobby Bowen.
+Get the most from your bare root perennials with pro planting and care tips from Farmer Bailey horticulturalists Bobby Bowen and Bailey Hale.

 Upon Arrival